Bira/octopus-carnival/_posts/2025-04-16-wir-dscc-drake.md

 written this way because the Dark Sun setting is very geographically limited, and has a relatively small number of movers-and-shakers who are all accounted for.
-Adding an arbitrary number of traditional sapient epic dragons to this mix would wreck the setting's delicate equilibrium.
-That's something you want the PCs to do, not a bunch of NPC dragons.
+Adding an arbitrary number of traditional sapient epic dragons to this mix would wreck the setting's delicate equilibrium, and that's a job for the PCs.

 Another consequence of drakes not being sapient is that there's no guarantee their hoards will be _valuable_.
 There might be some good loot there, but it's